vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 - `helpers` - everything else that is meant to support modules behavior
 - `types` - TypeScript types associated with module
 - `test` - folder with unit tests which is *required* for every new or rewritten module.
 This folder can be placed outside of the module in 'tests' folder.
+- `submodules` - Submodules related to this module.
+SUbmodules are a groups of features that are not a core functionalities of this module but rather kind of it's extensions or features available only under certain circumstances.
+For example if we have `order` module we can have all logic related to orders in this module but reordering something or seeing the list of your orders requires user account.
+In this case we might want to create `account` submodule with this functionalities.

 [under construction]